Božidar Kantušer: Life

-In 1941, Kantušer had to flee from the nazis.
+In 1941, Kantušer had to flee from the Nazis.
 In order to finish high school, he left his family in Celje and headed for Ljubljana.
 There he also met the professor of composition Srečko Koporc who started teaching him.
 Being an agitator, Kantušer was arrested by the fascists in 1942 and deported to concentration camps for Slavs, in Italy.
 Upon his return from internment in 1943, he nearly succumbed to paratyphoid but met Koporc again in Ljubljana.
 In 1944, Kantušer joined the resistance.
 After the end of World War II, he settled again in Ljubljana so as to continue his composition studies with Koporc.
 He signed his first work in 1946, a fugue with two subjects, adding a prelude in 1948.
 The Prelude and Fugue for piano is the only work of this period that Kantušer retained in his catalog (two orchestral scores remain unfindable).
-In 1947, he received a visa for to study in Prague but stayed in Ljubljana and completed his studies in 1948 with Koporc, thus openly opposing the academism of Lucijan Marija Škerjanc.
+In 1947, he received a visa for to study in Prague but stayed in Ljubljana and completed his studies in 1948 with Koporc.
 From 1945 to 1950 he lived a student life.
 He was notably befriended with the artist Karel Zelenko, with whom he shared different lodgings, but also lived in Koporc's apartment.
 In 1950, he left for Paris, with a visa.

 In the early 1950s, he lived in Montparnasse, various small jobs following one another.
 He mingled with the artistic milieu and notably made friends with the painters Pranas Gailius, Raphael Kherumian, Veno Pilon and Emil Wachter.
 In 1952 and 1953 Kantušer attended the classes by Olivier Messiaen as well as those by Tony Aubin and by Jean Rivier, at the Conservatoire de Paris.
 He also attended the lectures on esthetics by Étienne Souriau at the Sorbonne and took part in the Darmstädter Ferienkurse.
 In 1953, together with Luc Ferrari, Pierre Migaux and Yves Ramette he founded Group 84.
 In the same year, he signed his first string quartet and met the American artist Grace Renzi who became his wife.
 The couple moved to the République quarter.
 In 1954, Kantušer signed his first symphony, the Chamber Symphony.
 In 1955, a son was born, Borut, and in the same year String Quartet № 1 was premiered.
 As he was unable to renew his Yugoslav passport, Kantušer received the emigrant status.
 In 1957, the family moved to Bordeaux where Grace Renzi endorsed employment as a teacher in the U.S. Army schools, and next moved to Fontainebleau in 1959, the year Kantušer signed his second string quartet.